sudhanshu9199/chatAPP/frontend/README.md

 # MitraMilap 🗨️

 A modern and elegant real-time messaging web application built with React, Lucide-React, and Tailwind CSS.
-MitraMilap provides seamless authentication, protected routes, dynamic UI components, and responsive layout design.
+MitraMilap provides seamless authentication, protected routes, dynamic UI components, responsive layout design, and customizable themes

 ---

 # Frontend 🧑‍💻🚀

 This is the frontend of a modern React-based web application with routing, Toast notifications and loading indicators, authentication, and a sleek UI powered by Tailwind CSS and DaisyUI.
 This project serves as the client-side interface of a full-stack application.
+- Dynamic theming with persistent user preferences.

 ---